Collection: KALAMKARI SAREES -THE ART OF STORYTELLING

 Chennur SilkandMal-Mal Cottonare the primarily used fabrics on which the Kalamkari art is done.
 The traditional Kalamkari Sarees sport a plethora of designs withdrawn from the rich Hindu religious heritage.
 Artworks of Gods and Goddesses such as Krishna, Ganesha, Vishnu, Saraswati, Radha-Krishna, Shiva, etc, are amongst the most common and can be found invibrant coloursor elegantmonochromeshades.

-The art of kalamkari is the bread winner for a number of families in the state of Andhra Pradesh.
-This art has been passed on generation to generaion and we don't know what challenges exactly, do they face while making these beautiful kalamkari sarees.
+The art of kalamkari is the bread-winner for a number of families in the state of Andhra Pradesh.
+This art has been passed on from generation to generation and is still being practiced with reverence despite all the challenges faced by the artisans.